Advice, Tips and Tricks for Disneyland Tickets

 Disneyland tickets have never been accepted at Walt Disney World, and most Annual Passes are only good at the park where they were purchased (Walt Disney World Annual Passes are NOT good at Disneyland).

-Special note: When Disneyland Resort reopens on April 30, 2021, park hopping will be available from 1:00 pm until park closing.
+Special note: As of 4/30/21, park hopping is available from 1:00 pm until park closing.
 Park hours are subject to change, so check Disneyland Resort Park Hours for the most current information.

-- A Theme Park Reservation will be required for the first park you enter that day and you must enter that park prior to visiting another.
+- A Theme Park Reservation is required for the first park you enter that day and you must enter that park prior to visiting another.

 - At this time, a reservation is not required for any park you visit after the first one, but this requirement is subject to change.
 The ability to visit another park will be subject to capacity limits.